 - In an emergency you will need some basic supplies.
 Be prepared to be self-sufficient for at least 72 hours.

-The Government of Canada's "Is Your Family Prepared?" site is filled with great information and tips on making emergency plans, creating a survival kit, and other preparedness recommendations.
+The Government of Canada's Get Prepared website is filled with great information and tips on making emergency plans, creating a survival kit, and other preparedness recommendations.